 - Among Russians, the rule is to "use the pronoun (adjective, past tense form) that is grammatically correct."
 Therefore, the ship's gender can vary according to way the ship is referred.
 For example, the missile cruiser Moskva is considered female, but is male if referred to as a cruiser.
 The Oscar-class submersible cruiser Tomsk is male, but female if called a submarine.
 The research vessel Vityaz is male, but is neuter if referred to as a vessel.

 - Many commercial and military systems (such as GPS devices or collision/altitude alarms aboard aircraft) are female voiced—which will likely result in female avatars and AIs when technology reaches that point.
 It's not simply for aesthetic reasons, either: research by the United States Air Force has demonstrated that a female voice is easier to hear and understand under high stress situations (such as air combat).

 - Later research has been contradictory on this point, however—one study claims that a Creepy Monotone may have a better chance of recognition and understanding than a female voice.

-- Other research has claimed that female voices feel "safer" to listeners, but that this may be because HAL from 2001: A Space Odyssey has soured the general public on male voiced computers through Pop-Cultural Osmosis.
+- Other research has claimed that female voices feel "safer" to listeners, but that this may be because HAL from 2001: A Space Odyssey and other evil AI having soured the general public on male voiced computers through Pop-Cultural Osmosis.

 - Concerning aircraft alarm systems, these are sometimes nicknamed "Bitching Betty" by pilots in North America (or "Barking Bob" if the system is male voiced).